microsoftgraph/msgraph-sdk-powershell/src/Identity.SignIns/v1.0/docs/Get-MgUserAuthenticationMicrosoftAuthenticatorMethodDevice.md

 ## SYNOPSIS
 The registered device on which Microsoft Authenticator resides.
-This property is null if the device is not registered for passwordless Phone Sign-In.
+This property is null if the device isn't registered for passwordless Phone Sign-In.

 ## SYNTAX